Considering a Web Design Job? How to Start a New Career in Web Design

 Step 3: Perfect your elevator pitch

 Anytime you’re entering a new industry or trying to shift between roles that don’t exactly correlate, you’re going to need a stellar pitch.
 It should explain who you are, what sets you apart, and why (despite perhaps a lack of experience) you can solve the problems a company has.
-Here’s our guide to writing the perfect personal pitch.

 Step 4: Don’t forget the personalized cover letter and resume

 Because you’re new to the field of web design, never apply to a job without writing a custom cover letter.
 Take the time to research the company, notice any trends in the projects they work on or even problem areas (what could they be doing more of?), and include those observations in your letter.
 Consider mentioning a personal experience you’ve had with the company, too.
 The more original, the better.

 When it comes to your resume, it’s got to look as good as your portfolio and the projects you’re showcasing.
 If you’re comfortable enough to design your resume in Adobe, Sketch, or another app, go for it!